Turkey Short Term Residence Permit Requirements

 To begin with, the applicant should complete the online residence permit application form and request an appointment.
 Before the appointment, the applicant needs to ensure that the following documents and preparations are completed:

-• – The applicant must hold valid medical insurance (public or private health insurance)
+• The applicant must hold valid medical insurance (public or private health insurance) for the duration of the residence permit requested

-• – Travel documents used when entering the country and previous residence permit details are also some of the essential documents that should be submitted to the Provincial Directorate of Migration.
+• Travel documents used when entering the country and previous residence permit details are also essential documents to submit to the Provincial Directorate of Migration.

-• – Criminal record document provided by competent authorities in the country of citizenship or legal residence might be needed if requested by the Directorate.
+• A criminal record document issued by the competent authorities in the country of citizenship or legal residence may be required upon the Directorate’s request.

 Copies of these documents must also be brought to the appointment, which will be collected by the Provincial Directorate (including photocopies of passports, etc.).

-In addition to these essential requirements, applicants must prepare for specific requirements of each subcategory of short-term residency stated above.
+In addition to these essential requirements, applicants must prepare for the specific requirements of each short-term residency subcategory listed above.
 Furthermore, the Provincial Directorate of Migration has a certain degree of discretion when assessing the types and formats of the required documents during the application stage.
 Relevant residence permit procedures should be considered when choosing the right path to residency.

 How long does it take to get a short-term resident permit in Turkey?

-The migration management authority might usually make an appointment within a few weeks after submitting the online residence permit application form.
+The migration management authority usually makes an appointment within a few weeks of submitting the online residence permit application form.
 According to the law, a decision about your application will be made within 90 days, depending on circumstances such as whether you had any missing documents at the appointment (Art.
 21(5) of the Law on Foreigners and International Protection).

 How much does a short-term residence permit in Turkey cost?

-The cost of a residency card is 356 TL as of June 2023, but there is an additional fee which depends on the type of short-term residency.
-For example, the additional fee for short-term residency based on property ownership is currently 3409 TL.
-You can find out the amount of the extra fee for your application at the end of completing the online form.
+The cost of a residency card is 964 TL as of 2026, but there is an additional fee which depends on the type of short-term residency.
+You can find the amount of the extra fee for your residence application at the end of the online form on e-ikamet.goc.gov.tr.
 The Presidency of Migration Management regularly updates the costs.

 Can foreigners work with a residence permit in Turkey?

-No, it is impossible to work in Turkey with a residence permit unless a separate application for a work permit is made.
-The primary condition for applying for a work permit in Turkey is to have stayed in Turkey for at least six months with a valid residence permit if the applicant is submitting the application in Turkey.
+No, it is impossible to work in Turkey with a residence permit unless a separate work permit application is submitted.
+The primary condition for applying for a work permit in Turkey is having stayed in Turkey for at least 6 months with a valid residence permit if the applicant is submitting the application in Turkey.
 There is a slightly different process for applicants who are applying from abroad.

 Is Turkey part of the Schengen visa?

 Turkey is not part of the Schengen area or a member of the European Union.
-Negotiations for becoming part of the Schengen area have been going on.
+Negotiations to join the Schengen area have been ongoing.
 However, the progress slowed, and there is no prospect of joining Schengen soon.

 What is the family residence permit in Turkey?

 Foreign nationals can stay in Turkey for a short term if they hold a family residence permit.
-However, the Law on Foreigners and International Protection defines it as a separate category from short-term residence permit.
-This residence permit is given to family members such as minor children, dependent children of persons who already reside in Turkey or spouses of Turkish citizens.
+However, the Law on Foreigners and International Protection defines it as a separate category from a short-term residence permit.
+This residence permit is granted to family members, such as minor children, dependent children of persons already residing in Turkey, or spouses of Turkish citizens.
 The duration is usually the same period as the remaining residency period of the principal residency holder.

 Buying Property in Turkey for Residency